Survivor: All-Stars: America's Tribal Council

-Survivor: America's Tribal Council was a special episode that was broadcast live on CBS on May 13, 2004, four days after the All-Stars finale.
+Survivor: America's Tribal Council is a special episode that was broadcast live on CBS on May 13, 2004, four days after the All-Stars finale.
 The special was announced at the All-Stars finale in lieu of the typical announcement of the upcoming Survivor season, and revealed in tandem with an additional million-dollar prize awarded to the All-Stars contestant who received the most votes from the public, which was awarded at the end of the special.
 Throughout the special, Rupert Boneham, Tom Buchanan, Colby Donaldson, and Rob Mariano were revealed to be the top four vote-getters, with Boneham ultimately being revealed as the winner with roughly 85% of the approximately 38 million votes cast.
 In addition to the million dollar prize, viewers voted on several other awards, the results of which were also revealed throughout the special.